|

 -

-The Intercity train is an air-conditioned articulated Talgo train with cafe-bar.
 It takes the classic curvaceous (and scenic) line from Algeciras to Antequera-Santa Ana, where it is propelled through a gauge-changing shed to adjust its axles adjust from Iberian gauge, (5'6") to standard gauge (4'8½), used for Spanish high-speed lines.
 It then joins the high-speed line for a scenic dash through the mountains to Madrid.

 -